DOL-003/dol-003-web/app/views/compendium/content/sticks/stickboxes.md

 ---
 title: Stickboxes
-description: The mechanical component of the analog stick assembly.
+subtitle: The mechanical component of the analog stick assembly.
 ---

 <aside>